HarryFinger/OpenGLTricks/README.md

-# OpenGLTricks
 My OpenGl practise
 x86 architecture setup
+linking with glfw and glew are STATIC